maxrmorrison/torchcrepe/README.md

 fmin = 50
 fmax = 550

+# Select a model capacity--one of "tiny" or "full"
+model = 'tiny'

 # Compute pitch and harmonicity
-pitch, harmonicity = torchcrepe.predict(audio, sr, hop_length, fmin, fmax)
+pitch = torchcrepe.predict(audio, sr, hop_length, fmin, fmax, model)
 ```

+A harmonicity metric similar to the Crepe confidence score can also be
+extracted by passing `return_harmonicity=True` to `torchcrepe.predict`.

 By default, `torchcrepe` uses Viterbi decoding on the softmax of the network
-logits.
+output.
 This is different than the original implementation, which uses a
-weighted average near the argmax of cross-entropy probabilities.
-The argmax
+weighted average near the argmax of binary cross-entropy probabilities.
-operation can cause double/half frequency errors that are removed by
+The argmax operation can cause double/half frequency errors.
+These can be
-penalizing large pitch jumps via Viterbi decoding.
-The `decode` submodule
+removed by penalizing large pitch jumps via Viterbi decoding.
+The `decode`
-provides some options for decoding.
+submodule provides some options for decoding.

 ```
 # Decode using viterbi decoding (default)